gondaimgano/gondaimgano/README.md

 ### Hi there, I’m Gondai Nathaniel Richard Mgano 👋
-## I’m a Husband to the most beautiful woman in the world, Father of 2 amazing kids Kait and Ethan! and I am currently a Mobile Developer!
+## I’m a Husband to the most beautiful woman in the world, Father of 2 amazing kids Kait and Ethan! and I am currently a Mobile Developer and advocate for BLoCProvider using Flutter !
 - 🔭 I’m currently working on a number of Flutter projects  :)
 - 🌱 I’m currently learning Cloud Computing and Django
 - 👯 I’m looking to collaborate with others